 Appellation: AOC Viré-Clessé

 Vinification: Direct press before slow fermentation for nearly 2 years in horizontal stainless steel tanks.
-Then they move the wine from its lees and keeps on ageing it on tank one more year.
-After bottling they bottle age the wine 2 years before release, to enable the true sense of the origin come through.
+Then they move the wine from its lees and keep on ageing it in tanks for one more year.
+After bottling, they bottle-age the wine 2 years before release, to enable the true sense of the origin to come through.